Canon R5 vs Nikon Z6

 The Canon R5 and the Nikon Z6 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Canon R5 writes its imaging data to CFexpress or SDXC cards, while the Z6 uses XQD cards.
-The Canon R5 features dual card slots, which can be very useful in case a memory card fails.
+The R5 writes its imaging data to CFexpress (type B) or SDXC cards, while the Z6 uses XQD cards.
+The R5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the Z6 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R5 and Nikon Z6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The Canon R5 is a recent model that features in the current product line-up of Canon.
-In contrast, the Z6 has been discontinued (but can be found pre-owned on eBay).
+The R5 is a recent model that features in the current product line-up of Canon.
+In contrast, the Z6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Z6 was succeeded by the Nikon Z6 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the R5 and Z6 can be found, respectively, in the Canon R5 Manual (free pdf) or the online Nikon Z6 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon R5 and the Nikon Z6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.